James Gosling

-James Gosling OC (born 19 May 1955) is a Canadian computer scientist, best known as the founder and lead designer behind the Java programming language.
+James Arthur Gosling OC (born 19 May 1955) is a Canadian computer scientist, best known as the founder and lead designer behind the Java programming language.

-Gosling was elected a member of the National Academy of Engineering in 2004 for the conception and development of the architecture for the Java programming language and for contributions to window systems.
+Gosling was elected a member of the National Academy of Engineering in 2004 for the conception and development of the architecture for the Java programming language and for contributions to windowing systems.

 Early life

-Gosling attended William Aberhart High School in Calgary, Alberta.
+Gosling was born in Calgary, Alberta, to Joyce Morrison and Dave Gosling.
+He is of English, Welsh, Scottish, and Icelandic descent.
+Gosling attended William Aberhart High School.
 While in high school, he wrote some of the software to analyze data from the ISIS 2 satellite, working for the University of Calgary physics department.
 He received a Bachelor of Science from the University of Calgary and his M.A. and Ph.D. from Carnegie Mellon University, all in computer science.
 He wrote a version of Emacs called Gosling Emacs (Gosmacs) while working toward his doctorate.
 He built a multi-processor version of Unix for a 16-way computer system while at Carnegie Mellon University, before joining Sun Microsystems.
-He also developed several compilers and mail systems there.

-Gosling has two children, Katie and Kelsey, who are half siblings from Gosling's two marriages.